reshamas/reshamas.github.io/about/index.md

 Contact me for my hourly rates:  reshama dot shaikh @ gmail dot com

 ## My Volunteer Work
-I am also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).
+I am also an organizer of the meetup groups [NYC URGs and Allies in Data Science](https://www.meetup.com/nyc-uads/) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

+### Previously
+I was formerly an NYC WiMLDS chapter organizer and on the Board and Global Leadership Team for [WiMLDS](wimlds.org) from 2015 to 2020.

 ## Support me on Patreon
 These are some of my contributions to the community:  [Volunteer Contributions](wimlds_volunteer.md)
+* NYC URGs and Allie in Data Science
-* WiMLDS
+* PyLadies
 * Git Workshops
 * more